 - Ratuva S. (2019) Contested Terrain: Reconceptualising Security in the Pacific.
 Canberra: ANU Press.
 304. http://dx.doi.org/10.22459/CT.2019.

 - Ratuva S. (2019) Critique of the Indo-Pacific concept: Big power hegemony and geopolitical implications for small states.
 Australian National University: Conference on Indo-Pacific concept and regional politics, 6-7 Jul 2019.

 - Ratuva S. (2019) Horizontal inequality, minorities and affirmative action: A comparative study of Pacific minorities in NZ and US.
 Social Identities: Journal for the Study of Race, Nation and Culture.

-- Ratuva S. (2019) Palgrave handbook on ethnicity.
-Singapore: Palgrave Macmillan and Springer.
+- Ratuva S. (2019) International handbook of ethnicity.
+Singapore: Springer-Nature Publishers.

 - Ratuva S. (2019) Racism in geo-politics: The case of Sinophobia.
 The global influence of China: Implications for the future, 18-19 Mar 2019.